hasanozcelik12/hasanozcelik12/README.md

-  You can reach me hasanozcelik.05@gmail.com or any social Media account
+  You can reach me hasanozcelik.05@gmail.com or any social Media account.